 Regional Climate

 This portion of the sun score is calculated using solar irradiance data from the National Renewable Energy Laboratory (NREL), and it comprises 8 of the 100 points.
-Logically, cloudier climates have a lower regional climate score than sunny ones, but this has a relatively small impact on the total score.
+Logically, cloudier climates have a lower regional climate score and, therefore, sun number than sunny ones, but this has a relatively small impact on the total solar score.

 Electricity Rate

 The higher the utility rates per kilowatt-hour in the area, the more quickly the solar power system pays for itself through lower electricity bills and energy savings.
-The national average electricity rate in the U.S. is 14.8 cents per kilowatt-hour but varies considerably.
+The national average electricity rate in the U.S. is 16.7 cents per kilowatt-hour but varies considerably.
 For example, Hawaii and California have much higher rates, while Idaho and Washington have somewhat lower rates.
-Areas with higher electricity rates result in greater cost savings from PV panels.
+Areas with higher electricity rates result in greater cost savings from PV panels and therefore, a higher sun number.

-Also, utility rates have been increasing recently.
-For example, the average electricity rate in the U.S. in 2021 was 13.8 cents, so it went up a cent on average in just one year.
+Utility rates have also been increasing recently.
+For example, the average electricity rate in the U.S. in 2021 was 13.8 cents, so it went up about a penny a year.

 What If A Client Has a Low Sun Number?